 - The possible benefits of taking part in the study.

 - Possible risks, side effects, or expected discomforts.

 - Your child’s other treatment options, including the usual medical treatments for your child’s illness.

 - How the study will protect your privacy.

 The research team member will also explain that taking part in the study is your choice.
 You do not lose any rights to treatment if your child does not take part.
 You may also take your child out of the study at any time.
 If you do, you can ask for regular medical treatment.

 For your child to take part in a clinical study, St. Jude doctors will ask one (1) or both parents or legal guardians to give written permission.
 You do this by signing a form that explains the study.
 It is called an “informed consent form,” or sometimes just “informed consent.”
 If your child is 18 or older, they may sign their own consent form.

 What is assent and how is it different from consent?

-What will happen if I decide not to enroll my child in a clinical trial?
+What if I decide not to take part in clinical research?

-If you have questions, your doctor, nurse, social worker and the research participant advocate are here for you.
-The research participant advocate can help answer questions about your rights if you take part in a research study.
+Ask your child’s doctor or nurse if you have questions about your child taking part in clinical research.
+You may also ask a St. Jude social worker or the research participant advocate.
+The research participant advocate can help answer questions about your rights if you or your child is in a research study.
 To reach the research participant advocate, call 901-595-4644.
 If you are outside the Memphis area, dial 1-866-JUDE IRB (1-866-583-3472).